Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/about_command.md

 Options:

-- -l, -L each bit of information is displayed on a new line, this is the default option
+- - l, - L each bit of information is displayed on a new line, this is the default option
-- -s, -S values are listed on a single line, separated by spaces using the format key=value, this option is valid for target, version, and uid.
+- - s, - S values are listed on a single line, separated by spaces using the format key=value, this option is valid for target, version, and uid.
-- -h display this help
+- - h display this help

 Keys: